demisto/content-docs/content-repo/extra-docs/articles/Default Pack.md

 The playbook makes use of existing out-of-the-box, free content in order to investigate the incident.

-It has 3 inputs - whether to extract and enrich indicators from the fetched incident (turn on in case you decided to disable [auto-extract](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.6/Cortex-XSOAR-Administrator-Guide/Indicator-Extraction)), and two tags used for allowing or blocking indicators using an External Dynamic List.
+It has one input - whether to extract and enrich indicators from the fetched incident (turn on in case you decided to disable [auto-extract](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.6/Cortex-XSOAR-Administrator-Guide/Indicator-Extraction)).

 Extracting and enriching the indicators related to the incident is crucial for the investigation and response process.
 If you are unsure, we suggest to keep the input value as "True".

-The tag inputs are optional names that you would like to use for tagging indicators.
-For example, you may want to tag malicious indicators as "mal", or benign indicators as "safe".
-The Default layout then allows you to make use of these tags by using the buttons that correspond to the indicators you want to tag.
-Note: Tagging the indicators does not automatically allow or block them.
-Instead, tagging indicators can be used in conjunction with an External Dynamic List and the Generic Export Indicators Service integration.
-You can read more about it by [installing the pack](https://cortex.marketplace.pan.dev/marketplace/details/EDL/) from Marketplace and reading the integration documentation..

 The playbook begins by de-duplicating any similar incidents.
 If a file is involved in the incident, it will then run the following steps: